 As the situation with COVID-19 continues to progress, those who are fully vaccinated are welcome to schedule in-person meetings.
 Per Easton Town Center polices, face masks are still mandatory in all common areas.
-Additionally, when you arrive, you must sign in at the front desk and participate in a mandatory temperature screening.
+Additionally, when you arrive, you must sign in at the front desk and may be asked to participate in a temperature screening.
 Virtual meetings will remain an option as well.

 We will continue providing sophisticated legal counsel to serious entrepreneurs.
 Now more than ever, it’s important that we take care of your legal issues so you can focus on not just doing what you love, but taking care of those you love.